-- 1. Tarun's elder brother was good at studies.
-He was pursuing a degree in engineering from a reputed college and always made the family proud of himself. - 2.
+- 1. Tarun's father was angry with him because he did badly in his terminal examinations. - 2.
+Tarun's elder brother was good at studies.
+He was pursuing a degree in engineering from a reputed college and always made the family proud of himself. - 3.
 Tarun belonged to a middle class family.
 To achieve his dreams he needed an intensive training but the amount for it was well beyond his family's reach.
-Besides, his family did not support his wishes of becoming a good runner. - 3.
+Besides, his family did not support his wishes of becoming a good runner. - 4.
 When Tarun did badly in his terminal examinations, his father was very angry with him.
 His friends too made fun of him.
-It was a day he wanted to erase from his life and so he took to running. - 4.
+It was a day he wanted to erase from his life and so he took to running. - 5.
 Ram Narayan had been seeing Tarun run in the park for the past half an hour.
 He had seen the firm determination, persistence and diligence of Tarun.
 Ram Narayan was impressed by his hard work and he himself had been an Olympic winner.
-So, he meant to say this that one day he would be a great runner. - 5.
+So, he meant to say this that one day he would be a great runner. - 6.
 No, Tarun did not win the race.
 There was a shallow path on the track, and when he ran, he could not notice it and slipped.
-He tried again but he slipped again and again and could not win. - 6.
+He tried again but he slipped again and again and could not win. - 7.
 The crowd was cheering for Pawan, the boy who had won the race.
 But to Tarun's surprise, there was a louder applause when he crossed the finishing line last.
 The audience cheered for his determination and his valour for never giving up.

-• Find a synonym and an antonym for the following words.
+A. Write a synonym and an antonym for each of the following words:

 Synonym Antonym

 mediocre ordinary excellent

 distraught mentally disturbed cheerful

 intensive extreme nominal

 vigorously strongly feebly

-affectionately lovingly halefully
+affectionately lovingly hatefully

 amazement surprise disturbance

 exhaustive comprehensive casual

 determined firm wavering

-• The prefix 'in' generally changes the word to its antonym.
-Add 'in' to the given words to form their antonyms.
+B. The prefix 'in' generally changes the word to its antonym.
+Add 'in' to the given words to form their antonyms: